mindktrl/NunitCalculationTests/README.md

 The Setup method is used to create a new Fixture instance before each test method is run, ensuring that the test is fully isolated and repeatable.

-There is a class `FakerDotNetCalculationTests.cs` that uses `Faker.net`, and also `BogusCalculationTests` that uses `Bogus` to do the Test Data Generation
+There is a class `FakerDotNetCalculationTests.cs` that uses `Faker.net`, and also `BogusCalculationTests.cs` that uses `Bogus` to do the Test Data Generation

+This repo is meant to demonstrate using simple, concrete examples on how to setup and use 3 popular TDG tools: AutoFixture, Faker.net and Bogus